 Kildare traded first as a horse boat but would also have been towed by steamers and the newly introduced semi-diesel motorboats, working regular services between London and Birmingham, Wolverhampton, Coventry, Leicester, Derby and Nottingham.

-On the 1st November 1940 enemy bombing of Birmingham saw Kildare and three other boats damaged and sunk when New Warwick Wharf was hit.
-Kildare was re-floated and repaired, It was probably at this point that the boat acquired its first riveted steel bottom.
+On the 1st November 1940, enemy bombing of Birmingham saw Kildare and two other boats damaged and sunk when New Warwick Wharf was hit.
+Kildare was re-floated and repaire.
+It was probably at this point that the boat acquired its first riveted steel bottom.
 There is still a plate on the port side of the hull which was a repair of the damaged sustained.

 After 35 years of service under FMC ownership, Kildare was sold to Ernie Thomas of Walsall.